CNAG-Biomedical-Informatics/pheno-ranker/docs/algorithm.md

 ## Step 3: One-hot encoding

-We use this global hash to represent categorical data in a numerical format via one-hot encoding.
-Thus, a binary digit string (or vector) that represents each individual in the reference cohort(s).
-If the variable exists in an individual, they will be assigned a value of `1`, and `0` otherwise.
-Each vector has a length equal to the vocabulary size and a value of `1` in the position corresponding to the index of the word in the vocabulary and `0`s elsewhere.
-This way, each individual will have a binary digit string that is as long as the global hash.
+We use the global hash to convert categorical data into numerical form through one-hot encoding.
+For each individual in the reference cohort(s), we create a binary string (also referred in the text as “binary vector” or simply as “vector”) reflecting the variables in the global hash.
+The characters within this vector coincide with the global hash's sorted keys, marking a `1` for each variable present in an individual's data and a `0` for absent variables.
+The length of the vector corresponds to the number of keys in the global hash, ensuring a uniform representation of each individual's data in line with the global hash's size.

 ```json
 {